Let me start by saying that “Operations” is a vague word.

 Not only will you be receiving packages for members, but you will also be receiving packages and deliveries for your business.
 In short, there will be a constant flow of couriers coming in and out.

-Using a coworking space management software like Spacial will facilitate the process of managing inbound mail and packages, however, a high level of care and an efficient process must be applied to mail services in order to minimize the opportunity for human error.
-In short, mail management is a huge part of the daily operations of a coworking space.
+Using a coworking space management software like Spacial will facilitate the process of managing inbound mail and packages, however, a high level of care and an efficient process must be applied to mail services to minimize the opportunity for human error.

 An operations manager is a type of conductor, and the role of the conductor is to make sure everyone is completing their tasks and following through on responsibilities.